sbconlon/Doublet-Builder-Optimization/README.md

 formed using a different inner hit.
 This allows for the loop to be run non-sequentially and achieves significant speed ups.

+  There is only a minimal difference in runtimes between the GUvectorize method and the parallel method when run on the laptop.
+This is because only two cores are being accessed by the virtual machine which limits the efficiency of parallelization.
+The speed ups that are being seen when the two algorithms are run on the laptop are most likely the result of the compilation of the code at runtime.
+And, the slight edge the parallel method gains over the GUvectorize method on the laptop is likely the result of the extra core being used.

+  The real difference between the two algorithm designs can be seen when they are run on Cori.
+On this hardware configuration, the parallel method has access to 64 hardware threads which maximizes the algorithm’s capabilities.
+Here, the parallel method out performs the GUvectorize method by a significant margin even though both algorithms benefit from being compiled at runtime.
+This suggests the bulk of the parallel method’s speed up derives from exploiting the additional threads.

+  Finally, the loop method is the slowest of the three seeding methods because it is not compiled at runtime and does not run in parallel.
+The method is limited because its large nested loop structure can not be run non-sequentially.
+The outcome of one loop is dependent on the other.
+This limits the algorithm to running its processes serially and does not take full advantage of the hardware configuration it is being run on.

+## 5 Conclusion

+  The objective of the research was to improve the design of the seeding algorithm for annealing pattern recognition applied to charged particle track reconstruction.
+The python libraries Numpy and Numba were used to compile the code at runtime and run the computationally expensive loops in parallel.
+Four algorithm methods were developed and tested on a standard laptop configuration and on a supercomputing cluster.
+It was shown that the parallel seeding algorithm ran 4-times faster than the old seeding algorithm on the laptop configuration and 24-times faster on the super computing cluster.
+The future of the research will include modifying the parallel method with CuPy so that it can be tested on an NVIDIA GPU.
+The results of this study will improve the runtime of future annealing pattern recognition and machine learning studies applied to charged particle track reconstruction.

+# 6 Acknowledgements

+  Thanks to Paolo Calafiura for his mentorship and guidance throughout my research.
+Thanks to Rollin Thomas and Laurie Stephey for their programming support.
+This work was prepared in partial fulfillment of the requirements of the Berkeley Lab Undergraduate Research (BLUR) Program, managed by Workforce Development and Education at Berkeley Lab.